padenaa/PolarCare/README.md

 The program is written in python. you can download python here: https://www.python.org/downloads/

-The python file that you will need to run is called "PolarCare" (GFX-20180420T151239Z-001 > GFX)
+The python file that you will need to run is called "PolarCare.py" (GFX-20180420T151239Z-001 > GFX)

 After running the program, a window will open. there are 2 buttons, "start timer" and "store"